nddao/IBM-Db2-zOS-samples/README.md

 		* ftp -s:unpak.txt    : to submit JCL to unpack the XMIT datasets and unterse the TRS datasets.

+1. ### Verifying the installation

-1. After getting files onto your LPAR, besides the XMIT and TRS datasets, you should have the following datasets:
+	After getting files onto your LPAR, besides the XMIT and TRS datasets, you should have the following datasets:

 		[HLQ].GLW.SGLWDBRM